CDU-HIT238/slides/week1/index.md

 * Write app in one langage but compile to native code
 * Some platforms like Appcellerator and React Native use web plafroms
 * Other platforms like Unity and Xamarin use different languages

+Note:
+A cross-platform application is written in a non-native language which a framework compiles into native components.
+They can use a variety of languages including web languages.
+Frameworks using web languages like Appcellerator have been called hybrid apps in the past so the line between cross-platform and hybrid is not always clear.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->